The " three seeing " gate of in Vietnamese Buddhism

 The old small 18 Arhats statues at Thien Ton

 In late afternoon, the wind combines with the smoke of incense and blows through the wind chimes left hanging on ancient Longan trees.
-The cool winds and the tinkle of bells brings a sense of peaceful tranquility that remove the cares of day to day life.
+The cool winds and the tinkle of bells brings a sense of peaceful tranquility that removes the cares of day to day life.
 Sunlight breaking through the canopy of tall trees mixes with the sound of birds singing and the heady scent of flowers in bloom does what its creators intended, emphasizing the poetic and relaxing the mind.

 Even without an interest or knowledge of the historical significance of the place, Thien Ton Pagoda is a beautiful and calming temple to visit.